MasiarNovine/mcgraph/README.md

 # mcgraph

-An R package for the analysis of synthetic large networks based on Monte Carlo resampling. *mcgraph* allows for creation and visualiation of different types of random networks based on a given graph structure and test the ability of algorithms to rediscover the initial graph structure.
+An R package for the analysis of synthetic large networks based on Monte Carlo resampling. *mcgraph* allows for creation and visualisation of different types of random networks based on a given graph structure and test the ability of algorithms to rediscover the initial graph structure.

 Several algorithms (e.g. lasso, step-wise linear regression, GLM, a.o.) and evaluation metrics (e.g. accuracy, sensitivity, MCC, ROC/PROC curves, a.o.) are currently implemented.

 ## Common installation